MIRRORS

 Animals drinking at water holes must see various degrees of self reflection every time they bend down to drink, and in the right conditions this can be crystal clear.
 So, i don't really understand why the crystal clear horizontal reflection typically causes such adverse reactions.

-These animals aren't simply reacting to a mirror.
-Animal terrorists have landed an unexplainable UFO and things are moving inside it.
-I would like to compare animals spontaneous reaction when first confronted with a Hollywood Western movie, or a double-decker bus in their wild natural habitat.
+YouTube has lots of videos on this subject.
+YouTubers and tiktokers seem to think it's a valid experiment, taking mirrors into the wild among animals who aren't accustomed to humans.
+These animals aren't only reacting to a mirror.
+An unexplainable UFO has landed, and things are moving inside it.
+I would like to compare this with animals spontaneous reaction when first confronted with a double-decker bus in their wild natural habitat.

-Raw obsidian mirror.I still can't imagine how primitive man would have reacted when he first held a broken piece of raw obsidian in the hand.
-Was this the devil?
-God? a spirit?
 Terrified he'd have dropped it, curious he'd have picked it up again.
 He'd have been haunted by the memory his whole life, told the story to his children.
-Others would have experienced it, Chimps wait in line. they'd have been curious – it would be a holy place, maybe taboo.
+Others would have experienced it, they'd have been curious – it would become a holy place, or maybe forbidden and taboo.

 Back to Chapter Three : Civilisation's Habitual Ruts